EdwinVW/dapr-workshop/Assignment02/step-by-step-java.md

    > It's important to really grasp the sidecar pattern used by Dapr.
 In this case, the FineCollectionService calls the VehicleRegistrationService by **calling its own Dapr sidecar**!
 The FineCollectionService doesn't need to know anymore where the VehicleRegistrationService lives because its Dapr sidecar will take care of that.
 It will find it based on the `app-id` specified in the URL and call the target service's sidecar.

-1. Open a **new** terminal window in VS Code and make sure the current folder is `java/FineCollectionService`.
+1. Open a **new** terminal window in VS Code and make sure the current folder is `FineCollectionService`.

 1. Check all your code-changes are correct by building the code: